High school dropout turned ‘Soldier for Life’ honored by team before returning home to Texas

 |0

-This work, High school dropout turned ‘Soldier for Life’ honored by team before returning home to Texas, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, High school dropout turned ‘Soldier for Life’ honored by team before returning home to Texas, by Cameron Porter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-High school dropout turned ‘Soldier for Life’ honored by team before returning home to Texas